Cold War (1985–1991): Legacy

-Countries such as the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, and Slovakia experienced economic reconstruction, growth and fast integration with EU and NATO while some of their eastern neighbors created hybrids of free market oligarchy system, post-communist corrupted administration and dictatorship.
+People living through the post–Cold War period witnessed rapid economic transformation and political integration in much of Central and Eastern Europe, particularly in states that later joined the European Union and NATO.
+At the same time, parts of the former Soviet Union experienced severe economic dislocation, declining living standards, and sharp reductions in life expectancy during the transition to market economies.
+Countries such as the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, and Slovakia experienced economic reconstruction, growth and fast integration with EU and NATO, while some of their eastern neighbors created hybrids of free market oligarchy system, post-communist corrupted administration and dictatorship.

 Russia and some other Soviet successor states faced a chaotic and harsh transition from a command economy to free market capitalism following the dissolution of the Soviet Union.
-A large percentage of the population lived in poverty, GDP growth declined, and life expectancy dropped sharply.
+A large percentage of the population lived in poverty, growth of the gross domestic product declined, and life expectancy dropped sharply.
 Living conditions also declined in some other parts of the former Eastern bloc.